Marble vs. Granite: Learn Which Popular Countertop Material Is Best for You

 Granite Counters: Some people prefer the natural look of granite, which comes in a wide range of colors and patterns.
 Granite countertops often feature flecks or veins in hues like black, pink, gold, red, or green.

 Marble Counters: Others like the elegance and veining of marble, which is easily recognizable and most commonly available in black or white.
 With large veins running across the surface, the pattern of marble countertops is generally more consistent than that of granite.

 Both marble and granite countertops need to be properly sealed to maintain their long-term durability.

-Durability: Granite is often cited as the most durable natural countertop material available, and is known for resisting cracks and chips well.
-Hot pots can be placed directly on the countertop, you can cut right on the surface without damage, and spills wipe away easily.
-Like granite, marble is very strong and resistant to damage.
-However, it is much more porous and will stain easier than granite.
+Granite Countertops: Granite is often cited as the most durable natural countertop material available, and it's known for resisting cracks and chips well.
+With granite countertops, you can typically cut right on the surface without damage, place hot pans directly on the countertop, and wipe away spills easily.

-Maintenance/Repairs: With proper annual re-sealing, granite is very resistant to stains, though well-used kitchens may need to be sealed as often as monthly.
+Granite Counters: With proper annual re-sealing, granite is very resistant to stains, though well-used kitchens might need to be sealed every few months.
 Minor scratches or dings in granite can be filled in with color-matching epoxy or resin from the home improvement store, but professional installers should repair cracks larger than an ice cube.

-Installation/Price: Both granite and marble should be installed by a professional.
-They are extremely heavy and difficult to handle.
-Also, cutting holes for a sink is no easy task.
+Both granite and marble should be installed by a professional.
+These materials are extremely heavy and can be difficult to handle.
+Also, cutting holes for a sink and other fixtures is no easy task.